deepsig/libsigmf/README.md

 # libsigmf

 libsigmf is a header-only C++ library for working with [SigMF](https://github.com/gnuradio/sigmf) metadata.
-It is provided under the Apache License 2.0 and the copyright notice can be found in LICENSE.
+It is provided under the Apache License 2.0 and the copyright notice can be found in NOTICE.

 ## Usage